-Since they are a defining symbol of the country, mini pyramids are one of the most popular souvenirs to buy in Egypt.
-And it’s no wonder as the Great Pyramid of Giza is one of the most visited attractions on the globe and is the only surviving ancient wonder in the world.
-Since the two smaller pyramids, the pyramid of Khafre and the pyramid of Menkaure, are ancient attractions as well, visitors usually buy the miniature complex as a souvenir.
-Along with the pyramids, other miniature statues of ancient Egypt, such as the Sphinx, are a hit as well.
+Their larger siblings are a defining symbol of the country, so mini pyramids are one of the most popular souvenirs to buy in Egypt.
+And it’s no wonder, the Great Pyramid of Giza is one of the most-visited attractions on the globe and is the only surviving Wonder of the Ancient World.
+Since the two smaller pyramids, Khafre and Menkaure, are ancient attractions as well, you can get a whole miniature model as a souvenir.
+Other mini representations of Ancient Egypt, such as the Sphinx, are a hit as well.

-Another item of ancient Egyptian origin and a heavily bought souvenir in Egypt is the papyrus scroll.
-Papyrus was the paper used during ancient Egyptian times and was made from the pith of the papyrus plant.
-Of course, the papyrus scrolls sold nowadays are replicas of the original; however, they’re pretty cool and look real as well.
-Papyrus scrolls differ in size and have different shapes printed on them as well, from pharaonic battle scenes to the Hieroglyphic alphabet.
+Another item of Ancient Egyptian origin – and a much-bought souvenir in Egypt – is the papyrus scroll.
+Papyrus was the paper used during the Ancient Egyptian era and was made from the pith of the papyrus plant.
+Of course, the scrolls sold nowadays are replicas; however, they’re pretty cool and look real.
+Papyrus scrolls differ in size and have a variety of designs printed on them, from pharaonic battle scenes to the hieroglyphic alphabet.

-Ancient Egyptians used to have amulets in the shape of dung beetles, known as scarab beetles.
-At that time, scarabs represented a religious significance in the ancient Egyptian religion.
-Today, scarabs are another souvenir that people love.
-You can find them in all sizes, colours and materials and some are also engraved with the Hieroglyphic alphabet.
-Scarab bracelets and necklaces are also very popular in Egypt and many visitors wear them as a reminder of their trip.
+Ancient Egyptians wore amulets in the shape of scarab beetles (dung beetles) as scarabs symbolised rebirth in their religion.
+Today, you can find representations of the insect in a huge range of sizes, colours and materials; some engraved with the hieroglyphic alphabet.
+Scarab bracelets and necklaces are also popular here and many visitors wear them as a reminder of their trip.

-The jalabeya is a cultural and traditional outfit in Egypt.
-It is composed of a loose fabric, similar to a dress, for men and women.
-Although you may not find many wearing them in the capital city of Cairo, you will find people in rural areas and in most areas outside of Cairo still wearing them.
-The designs and styles of the jalabeya differ in each governorate – some are colourful and others are black with colourful embroideries.
-Jalabeyas for men are usually basic and come in light or dark colours and since they represent Egyptian culture, you will find many stores selling them – especially bazaars.
+The jalabiya is a cultural and traditional outfit, with loose-fitting fabric, for men and women.
+Although you may not find many people wearing them in Cairo, you will find people in most areas outside the capital still wearing them.
+The designs and styles differ in each governorate – some are colourful and others are black with vibrant embroideries.
+Jalabiyas for men are usually basic and come in light or dark colours – you will find them in many stores and bazaars.

-Also known as jewellery boxes, these arabesque-style boxes are very popular in Egypt and are sold in many places.
-They come in different shapes and sizes and are designed with Islamic geometric patterns.
-Many historical landmarks in Egypt feature these geometric patterns and their existence is evident in the architecture of several outdoor and indoor monuments around Egypt.
-Although Islamic geometric patterns date back to Egypt’s Islamic era, the existence of geometric patterns in general trace back to ancient Egyptian times.
+These Arab-style jewellery boxes are popular in Egypt and sold in many places.
+They come in different shapes and sizes and are designed with Islamic geometric patterns – similar to those you will see on many historical Egyptian landmarks.
+In fact, the existence of geometric patterns in general can be traced back to Ancient Egyptian times.

-Handmade leather slippers in different vibrant colours line the shelves of many Egyptian bazaar shops.
-Many visitors fall head over heels for these leather slippers and their colours.
-Although these slippers are cool and fashionable, they are not the real souvenir.
-What really makes them a souvenir is the pharaonic symbol (which always appeared on deities in the Egyptian pantheon) that can be found on them.
-They count as a great gift because not only are they practical, but they represent the ancient side of the country as well.
+Vibrant, handmade leather slippers line the shelves of many Egyptian bazaar shops.
+What really makes them a souvenir is when they have the pharaonic symbol, which always appeared on deities in the Egyptian pantheon.
+They’re a great gift as they’re practical, but they represent the ancient side of the country as well.

 Glass sand bottles

-Egypt is home to diverse cultures within one big Egyptian culture.
-Therefore, diverse clothing is found around different areas of Egypt.
-These items of clothing include hats, some of which are still worn nowadays and others that aren’t.
+Egypt is home to diverse cultures, so you’ll find a range of clothing across the country.
+These include hats, some of which are still worn and others that aren’t.
 A type of hat that many visitors buy as a souvenir is a Nubian hat.
-These hats are found in Nubia near the city of Aswan and are still worn by Nubian men.
-They can also be found in Cairo’s bazaars such as the Khan el-Khalili bazaar.
-Another hat that is also bought as a souvenir but is not worn any more is the tarbush, also known as the fez.
-The tarbush, a Turkish inspiration, was worn by Egyptians, which included the Egyptian army.
+These are found in Nubia near the city of Aswan and are still worn by Nubian men.
+They can also be found in the bazaars of Cairo, including the Khan el-Khalili market, which you can visit as part of Culture Trip’s specially curated 10-day Egypt adventure, led by our local insider.
+Another popular souvenir hat (one not worn anymore) is the tarbush, also known as the fez.
+The tarbush, a Turkish inspiration, was worn by Egyptians, including the Egyptian army.